Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 The MSB-bit is bit 7 so select for Red, Green and Blue.
 The rest of the settings can be left as default.
 The press the `Preview`-button.

+Add image

-We can wee readable text which is highly promising but browsing through the text we find no flag.
+We can see readable text which is highly promising but browsing through the text we find no flag.
 This is because the text shown is only a subset of all the data.
 Press the `Save`-button to save all the extracted data as a file.

 The saved file contains both hex and ascii values